yugr/debian_pkg_test/README.md

 * completion hook `pbuilder-shared/hooks/finish` (this may print additional output to console or copy necessary files to pbuilder-shared/output folder)

-Here are StackRandomizer hooks:
+Here are StackWipe hooks:
 ```
 $ cat pbuilder-shared/hooks/env
 #!/bin/sh -eu

-# Forward all StackRandomizer variables to chroot
+# Forward all StackWipe variables to chroot
 for var in $(set | grep '^RAN\w\+=' | cut -d= -f1); do
   echo $(eval "echo $var")
 done